Digital propaganda revolution dominates Slovak election campaign

 The ex-official said that the “state should ensure there is a functioning environment for media” but was wary of direct government support for independent quality media.
 “It is a double-edged weapon […] since every government can interpret it differently,” he says.

 A similar concern was expressed by the head of the Bratislava Policy Institute, Michal Vasecka, who recalled last year’s shutdown of several disinformation websites in Slovakia.
-These were allowed to reopen again just a weeks later amid fears that “Fico would do the same if back in power”, using the 2022 shutdown as a precedent to block the websites of quality liberal outlets such as SME, Aktuality.sk, or DennikN.
+These were allowed to reopen again just a few weeks later amid fears that “Fico would do the same if back in power”, using the 2022 shutdown as a precedent to block the websites of quality liberal outlets such as SME, Aktuality.sk, or DennikN.